ywangd/stash/README.md

     * A few utilities are provided for thread management.
         - `jobs` to list current running background jobs.
         - `kill` to kill a running job.
-        - `fg` to push background jobs to foreground
+        - `fg` to bring background jobs to foreground
-        - `CZ` button (Ctrl-Z) to push a foreground job to background
+        - `CZ` button (Ctrl-Z) to send a foreground job to background

 * **Command line history** management.
 Three UI buttons are provided to navigate through the history.